 Book Editing Levels:

 Everyone needs a beta-reader—someone to examine the finished book as a whole.
 Are the characters believable?
 Does the story begin where it should?
 Does the plot work?
 Is it structured successfully?
 Is the point of view effective?
 Long before copyediting or line editing, before the final proof, projects can greatly benefit from the perspective of an unbiased reader—better yet when that unbiased reader is a professional editor.
-Manuscript Critiques produce a multi-page analysis of your book, breaking down what is done well and what could be better.
+Manuscript Critiques produce a 10+ page analysis of your book, breaking down what is done well and what could be better.

+Editing prices vary depending on manuscript length and editing level.
 Discounts are available for students, teachers, non-profit employees, military personnel, members of James River Writers, and repeat clients.

-Let me know when you’re ready to get started!
+Contact me today for specifics, and let me know when you’re ready to get started!